Engage Your Team with Hailer - Project Management & Communication Tool.

 But no one will get activated if their peers are not also involved and active in the same environment.
 No one likes their own photos or starts discussions with themselves (at least publicly).

 So the moral of the story?
 Get everyone involved.
+Employee engagement is something to nurture!
 It doesn’t matter how perfectly you build your processes and systems.
 If you can’t get your users to actually use and develop it.
 The first step is to get everyone involved without forcing it.
 After that, everything starts shaping up and provide the transparency, efficiency, and support that it was supposed to do.
 The system should support the user, not the other way around.